 submission of a specified portfolio

-A minimum APS of 23 with Mathematics or 24 with Mathematical Literacy is required to apply for the programme.
+A minimum APS of 23 with Mathematics or 24 with Mathematical Literacy is required to apply for the program.

 *English, Home Language or English First Additional Language

 This scoring system is used if the applicant completed school prior to 2008 or A/0 levels.
-A minimum M-score of 12 is required to apply for the programme.
+A minimum M-score of 12 is required to apply for the program.

 Applicants are selected by means of the submission of a prescribed portfolio.
 Entrance portfolio 2017- FASHION DESIGN (BA Fashion Design)